 How Long Does a Water Softener Last?

-It depends upon several factors.
-For example, new devices usually last longer than older ones.
-Also, the quality of the water might directly affect the lifespan.
-If you have a good, high-quality device, it might last up to 20 years with good maintenance.
+This depends upon several factors.
+For example, new, high-efficiency devices usually last longer than ones with standard old technology.
+Also, the quality of your water can directly affect lifespan.
+With moderately hard water and regular maintenance, a good, high-quality device can last up to 20 years.

 Can You Put Any Salt in the Softener?

-People usually wonder if it’s fine to use table salt for the water softener, but this is something you should never do.
-The fact is that table salt has much smaller crystals, which might cause troubles inside the brine tank.
+People often wonder if it’s fine to use table salt for the water softener, but this is something you should never do.
+Table salt has much smaller crystals, which can cause troubles inside the brine tank.

 Does Softening Salt Contain Chemicals?

-Some salts might contain additives that prevent salt hardening.
-Fortunately, even if your salt might contain impurities, but it won’t affect the water quality.
+Some may contain additives that prevent hardening.
+Fortunately, even if it does contain additives or impurities, but it doesn’t affect the water quality.

 Can You Mix Different Salts Together?

-It won’t damage the salt, but you probably shouldn’t.
-The fact is that after months of use, you will find an ideal salt to suit your needs.
-Remember, not every salt is good for every type of water, so when you find the best product for your needs, it might not be ideal to mix it with other salts.
+It won’t damage the softener, but you probably shouldn’t.
+Not everyone is good for every type of water, so when you find the best product for your needs, it may not be ideal to mix it with other salts.

-How Often to Add Salt to the Water Softener?
+How Often to Add Salt to the Softener?

-You should refill the tank at least once per month as part of a routine tank check every now and then.
-Also, you might notice the drop in your device’s performance when the tank is getting emptier.
+You should refill the tank at least once per month as part of a routine tank check.
+Also, refill any time you notice a drop in your device’s performance due to an empty tank.

 Bottom Line